Kaucrow/nexis/app/backend/nexis-rs/README.md

         message: "Verification email sent."
     }
     ```
-    * Attempted to create a user with an email/username that already exists: `HTTP 409`
+    * Attempted to create a client with an email/username that already exists: `HTTP 409`
     * Unknown error: `HTTP 500`

 ### User Email Verification